SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 This is minimal downtime, scoped within the business's actual constraints.
 It's still 100% automated and the risk is only slightly higher.

+Another approach -- though certainly one that comes along with its own potential pitfalls -- is adopting a microservices architecture.
+When built in a truly decoupled fashion, microservices enable graceful degradation when a service isn't available.
+For applications architected in this way, they can remove an old version of a microservice, allow for the application to experience that outage and gracefully recover, and deploy the new microservice.
+This also avoids the complexity of blue/green deployments, though graceful degradation is another art-form.

-Consider your application's actual needs.
-You may wish to start with minimal downtime deployments before attempting zero-downtime deployments.
+The bottom line: consider your application's actual needs.
+You may wish to start with minimal downtime deployments before attempting zero-downtime deployments or embracing the full complexity of blue/green deployments.

 ## Pitfall #3: Attempting to Coordinate blue/green across multiple applications